troygilman/gong-wiki/content/core-concepts/components.md

 ---
-{ "label": "Component", "position": 5 }
+{ "label": "Components", "position": 5 }
 ---

-# Component
+# Components

 Gong's server-side component-based design enables modular UI architectures that traditionally required front-end frameworks.
 The component pattern allows you to package UI elements and their reactivity together in one elegant solution across your application.